rbownes/Argus/README.md

    Define evaluation criteria for scoring responses (e.g., "accuracy", "clarity", "conciseness").

 3. **Configure Models to Test**:
-   Determine which LLM models you want to evaluate (e.g., "gpt-4", "claude-3-opus", "gemini-pro").
+   Determine which LLM models and providers you want to evaluate (e.g., "gpt-4" from OpenAI, "claude-3-opus" from Anthropic, "gemini-pro" from Google).

 4. **Run Evaluations**:
    Execute evaluations for your queries against the selected models using your evaluation criteria.

 5. **Analyze Results**:
-   Use the visualization dashboard to explore and compare performance.
+   Use the visualization dashboard to explore and compare performance across models and providers.

 ## End-to-End Workflow Examples